the-pranay/CodSoft-Portfolio-demo/README.md

 - Includes sections for about, projects, skills, and contact information.

 ## Demo
-You can view a live demo of the portfolio here. [https://the-pranay.github.io/CodSoft-Portfolio-demo/](#your-demo-link)
+You can view a live demo of the portfolio here -   https://the-pranay.github.io/CodSoft-Portfolio-demo/

 ## Installation
 To run this project locally, follow these steps: